Resource Policy - PolRess

 Project partners: Ecologic; European School of Governance (EuSG); Gesellschaft für Wirtschaftliche Strukturforschung (GWS); Institut für Ökologische Wirtschaftsforschung (IÖW); Öko-Institut; Wuppertal-Institut

 Germany has committed itself to an ambitious resource policy.
 The National Strategy for Sustainable Development formulates the goal of doubling the resource productivity until 2020 (compared to 1994).
 The need to increase resource efficiency is indisputable: Natural resources are finite and their extraction and use are associated with environmental impacts.
 Meanwhile, other states, the European Union and international institutions follow the example of Germany and recognize the need for increasing resource efficiency.
 The rapid growth of the world’s population and developing economies’ growing hunger for resources intensifies the pressure to act.
 Recent assessments suggest, however, that the goal of doubling resource productivity will not be reached unless further policy measures are taken.
-Despite numerous political and scientific proposals (e.g. draft of the resource efficiency program by the environmental ministry) the goals and priorities of resource efficiency remain disputed within society.
+Despite numerous political and scientific proposals (e.g. draft of the resource efficiency program by the environmental ministry) the goals and priorities of resource efficiency remain contested within society.